-Issue: In recent weeks, a new website identifying 30,000 TRS members as a "$100,000+ Salary & Pension Club" has been circulated via social media and several news sites.
+Issue: In 2018, a website was launched that identified 30,000 TRS members as a "$100,000+ Salary & Pension Club."
+The website has been circulated via social media and several news sites.

 Discussion: The website was created by the OpenTheBooks.com watchdog organization.
 In Forbes magazine, the group said that Illinois is home to "the most out-of-control" and "corrupted... education pay-and-pension systems..."
 However, a closer look at the numbers shows that membership in this "$100 K Club" was the exception for Illinois teachers, not the rule.